usaid-cs/yesterday-i-learned/random.md

 1. [Release cards][aljazeera] are prison debit cards that charge a lot more (unregulated) fees.
 Prisoners are profit streams.
 1. Japanese girls have not been [licking doorknobs][tumblr] for more than three years.
 1. "[Dude][reddit 37]" was the term for hipster: an insult towards young men who were overly concerned with keeping up with the latest fashions.
-1. [Fish are more conductive than fresh water, but salt water is more conductive than fish.][reddit 38]
-This makes electroshocking impossible in salt water.
 1. Carbines are shorter versions of rifles.
 1. North Korea was growing as fast or slightly faster than South Korea until the 1970's; much of its growth was dependent on cheap fossil fuel from the USSR.
 1. [Tap codes][wikipedia 100] go through walls, which morse code does not (because it is not possible to have 'long knocks')